 - A lot of stringing.

 The best way to keep filament dry is to limit the exposure of the filament to air.
-This is done by storing the filament in a humidity-controlled environment.
+This is done by storing the filament in a sealed environment.

 For hobbyists, the most affordable solution is to keep the spools in an air-tight container.
-Adding desiccant to the container will further help keep the filament dry.
+Adding desiccant to the container will help keep the air and filament dry.

 What to do when filament is already moist?

-Your filament can still be saved after you notice it has absorbed a lot of moisture.
-You can do this by exposing the spool of filament to hot (dry) air for a prolonged period of time.
+Your filament can still be saved if it has absorbed a lot of moisture.
+You can do this by exposing the spool of filament to dry, hot air for a prolonged period of time.

 There are several ways to do this:

 It is recommended to dry the filament for three hours or longer.
-Both the filament on the outside, and on the inside of the spool need to get enough time to get rid of their moisture.
+Both the filament on the outside and on the inside of the spool need to have enough time to get rid of their moisture.

-Read on to learn how to build the IKEA SAMLA dry boxes and keep your filament dry.
+Read on to learn how to build the IKEA SAMLA dry boxes to keep your filament dry.